JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/syntax_highlighting_and_error_highlighting.md

 ## Parser

 The second level of error highlighting happens during parsing.
-If according to the grammar of the language a particular sequence of tokens is invalid, the [`PsiBuilder.error()`](%gh-ic%/platform/core-api/src/com/intellij/lang/PsiBuilder.java) method can highlight the invalid tokens and display an error message showing why they are not valid.
+If, according to the grammar of the language, a particular sequence of tokens is invalid, the [`PsiBuilder.error()`](%gh-ic%/platform/core-api/src/com/intellij/lang/PsiBuilder.java) method can highlight the invalid tokens and display an error message showing why they are not valid.

 See [](syntax_errors.md) on how to programmatically suppress these errors in certain contexts.